 Following the 2006 decision by the federal government to not list the Koala as ‘Vulnerable’, the Australian Koala Foundation (AKF) made the decision that in order to protect the species, we needed to have confidence in just how many Koalas remained in the wild, and where those Koalas were located.
-This resulted in Bob’s Map (named after the past chairman of the AKF); a project with the specific aim of estimating the national Koala population.
-A more technical outline of the process used to generate Koala estimates is available here.
+This resulted in Bob’s Map (named after the past chairman of the AKF); a project, based on best science, with the specific aim of estimating and monitoring the national Koala population.

-Bob's Map is the result of 8 million dollars and 15 years of research and simply and powerfully illustrates the dramatic impact humans have had on the landscape, and the devastating losses the land has felt since Europeans first settled in Australia.
-It’s not just the trees lost over the last 225 years, but the impacts of this habitat loss on over 1,000 threatened species, on our soil and water, on our climate, and on our general quality of life.
+Bob's Map is the result of $15 million and 28 years of research.
+These maps simply and powerfully illustrate the dramatic impact humans have had on the landscape, and the devastating losses the land has felt since Europeans first settled in Australia.
+It’s not just the trees lost over the last 229 years, but the impacts of this habitat loss on millions of species, on our soil and water, on our climate, and on our general quality of life.
 Now, in 2020, the pressure on the Koala is even greater.

 Initially National Vegetation Information System (NVIS) Version 1.0 data was used to map potential Koala habitat on the East coast of Australia.
 Of the 26 NVIS classes we selected four classes containing tree species that might be suitable for use by Koalas.
 Vegetation mapping was initially split into regional ecosystems, and later reapportioned by federal electorate.
 As the Federal Government and its elected parliamentarians are the ultimate guardians of the species, it was felt appropriate to examine the issue on this basis.
 For a map of your local Federal electorate and how your local member scores, visit Act or Axe.